austinzheng/Cormorant/README.md

 The only currently supported domain is `eval`.
 This logging domain prints out messages detailing how macros, functions, etc are evaluated, and can be useful to see exactly what the interpreter is doing when it evaluates a form.

+### Benchmarking

+The REPL includes a basic benchmarking tool.
+Invoke it using `?benchmark <SOME_FORM> <ITERATIONS>`, where `<SOME_FORM>` is a valid code snippet and `<ITERATIONS>` is the number of times to repeat the execution.
+The benchmark tool will print the average, minimum, and maximum run times (in milliseconds).

+The code snippet is lexed, parsed, and expanded before the benchmark, and the expanded data structure is cached between benchmark iterations, so the benchmarking tool only measures evaluation time.
+As well, the context is not cleared between executions, so side effects caused by one iteration are visible to all subsequent iterations.

 ### Unit Tests

 Lambdatron has a comprehensive unit test suite that exercises the interpreter (not the standard library).
 Run the unit tests from within Xcode.